StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/Map.md

 ```

 - `key_type`: the data type of the key.
 The key must be of a primitive type in StarRocks, such as numeric, string, or date types, excluding HLL, JSON, ARRAY, MAP, BITMAP, and STRUCT.
 - `value_type`: the data type of the value.
-The value can be of any supported types.
+The value can be of any supported type.

 Keys and values are natively nullable.